Justedlev/just-random/README.md

-﻿# Just random method
+# Just random method

-Sometimes during development there is a need for a random method, this method is in JES, but we need a method that will return a range of values and this method can be implemented, but it's even easier to borrow :)
+Sometimes during development, there is a need for a random value generator method, JavaScript has a Math.random() method, but we need a method that will return a range of values, and this method can be implemented, but it's even easier to borrow :)

 ### Functions: